Skip to content

 1. Start from an existing working file

-2. Request one new feature or modification
+2. Request a single feature or modification

-3. Xen returns separate snippets
+3. Xen returns code snippets

-5. Compile and test before the next change
+5. Compile and test before continuing

-What Developer Mode Does Not Do
+What Developer Mode Does Not Change

 Common Mistakes to Avoid

-• Adding multiple features at once before testing
+• adding multiple features before testing

-• Forgetting to apply all returned snippets
+• forgetting to apply all returned snippets

-• Switching modes without understanding the effect on output format
+• switching modes without understanding the difference